ef·fec·tive adj. 1: having an intended or expected effect; 2: producing a strong impression or response.

 nine ten eleven grandchildren.

 Working together with me is my son, Aaron Cravy.
 He and his wife, Adrianna, are the parents of four of my grandchildren – Nathalia, Micah, Gideon and Jael.
 Without Aaron’s technical skills and encouragement, this website would not be possible.
-His contribution to its success is greater than mine.
+His contribution to its success is at least equal to mine.
 You can learn more about his family at his personal blogs – www.thismythicallife.com. and www.inklingsandpaperthings.com.